HSPBA: The Profile-Based Classification System

 Over 18,000 HSA members work as health science professionals in over seventy different professions.
 The work is complex, and it’s getting more so with each passing year.
 For many health science professionals, the previous classification system did not kept pace with the change in their work.

-For over twenty years, previous governments refused to modernize the classification system, but in the last round of bargaining, HSA and the employer struck an agreement to complete the design and implementation of the new profile-based classification system.
+For over twenty years, previous governments refused to modernize the classification system, but during bargaining the 2022-2025 HSPBA collective agreement, HSA and the employer struck an agreement to complete the design and implementation of the new profile-based classification system.

 What’s Happened So Far?